LaiAnTan/Monash-FIT1008/week06/hash_function.md

 - seperate chaining
 - open addressing

+## Conflict

+A conflict occurs when a when a position in the hash table we attempt to use for a given key is already occupied.

+A collision usually causes a conflict.

 ## Properties of a Hash Function

 Therefore, the hash function must have these properties: